qiime2-graveyard/rfcs/accepted/0000-tracking-provenance.md

 What should the index be called?
 There are cases where there will be: no columns, one column, many columns; but an index is always assumed to exist.
+The current example does not use a name for the index.

 #### artifacts/
 A directory containing ancestral artifacts which are themselves directories